Phase One (company): Cameras

 The Phase One V-Grip Air vertical grip is compatible with the 645DF+/645DF.
 The V-Grip Air supports a Profoto Air flash trigger for wireless flash synchronization.

 The 645DF+/645DF supports digital back interfaces including the IQ and P+ series digital backs as well as 3rd party digital backs from Hasselblad, Leaf and others.

 In 2012, Phase One released two specialty cameras: iXR which is made specifically for reproduction and iXA which is made specifically for aerial photography.
 Both uses the 645 lenses as the normal 645 cameras.
 Main difference on this camera is they have no viewfinder and very few mechanical moving parts.

 In 2013, Phase One signed a collaborative distribution agreement with Digital Transitions (DT) to deliver advanced digitization solutions for cultural heritage preservation imaging projects worldwide (Repro camera solutions).
 The range of Digital Transitions digitization equipment includes a multitude of reprographic benches, purpose-built reprographic cameras, specialized book copy stations, film scanning kits, and accessories that are designed to host the line of Phase One digital capture hardware and Capture One software.

 In 2014, Phase One launched a medium format digital back with a CMOS/active pixel sensor: The IQ250.
 All Phase One digital backs launched prior to the IQ250 have sensors based on the CCD (Charge-coupled device) technology.

 In 2015, Phase One introduced the XF camera system.
 It is a new digital camera platform, medium format system built with the intention to upgrade it over a series of updates throughout the product lifetime.
 At the same time, the IQ3 series digital backs were introduced.
 This included the IQ3 50MP based on the previous IQ250, the IQ3 60MP based on the previous IQ260 and the newly introduced IQ3 80MP which includes a new CCD (Charge-coupled device) sensor exclusive to Phase One.

+In 2019, Phase One launched its IQ4 series of digital camera backs at 100MP to 150MP resolution (included with both the Phase One XF IQ4 150MP Camera (MSRP $51,990 without lens, 1 fps, DSLR) and the Phase One XT IQ4 150MP Camera (MSRP $56,990 without lens, 1 fps, mirrorless)), with the 150MP generating 120.26 x 90.19 cm (47.35" x 35.5") 16-bit color images at 300dpi.